jotunnch/myrepo/README.md

 Still asked for it after adding this.
 Didn't help.

 Tried making a symbolic link.
+Restarted Rstudio.